Tips to Craft Your Manga From Scratch

 4. Draw characters, objects, furniture, and backgrounds.

-A great tip to save time: leave the background for last.
+A great tip to save time is to leave the background for last.
 This method was used in the sketch above, where the page is divided into three horizontal sections.

 Using grey tones: the silent art that enhances your manga

 Grey tones can dramatically improve your manga’s aesthetic.
-Depending on your target audience, you may choose to include various effects like sparkles, stars, or hexagons.
+You may include various effects like sparkles, stars, or hexagons, depending on your target audience.
 These elements are popular in Shoujo manga, especially in the Magical Girl genre.
 A great example is Sailor Moon, which is filled with such effects.

 On the other hand, Shounen and Seinen manga, which often target a more masculine audience, tend to use fewer of these effects.
-By understanding your audience, you can choose the right style and effects to enhance your story.
+Understanding your audience lets you choose the right style and effects to enhance your story.

 Ready to create your first manga?
 Start now!